deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 In case you are translating an existing project and your models have already been synced to the database you will need to alter the tables in your database and add these additional translation fields.
-Note that all added fields are declared ``null=True`` not matter if the original field is required.
+Note that all added fields are declared ``blank=True`` and ``null=True`` no matter if the original field is required or not.
 In other words - all translations are optional.
 To populate the default translation fields added by the modeltranslation application you can use the ``update_translation_fields`` command below.
-See :ref:`commands-update_translation_fields` section for more infos on this.
+See :ref:`commands-update_translation_fields` for more infos on this.

+.. _supported_field_matrix:

 Supported Fields Matrix
 -----------------------

 While the main purpose of modeltranslation is to translate text-like fields, translating other fields can be useful in several situations.
 The table lists all model fields available in Django and gives an overview about their current support status:

 =============================== === ===
 Model Field                     0.4 0.5